sharispe/sm-tools-evaluation/README.md

 It has been used to generate TSV files containing pairs of GO terms identifiers (one per line).
 Four sizes of benchmarks are considered (1K, 10K, 1M and 100M).
 As we said, for each size, three sets of pairs are generated.
-The benchmarks have been build selecting random pairs of terms specified in the Biological Process aspect of the GO (all pairs of terms are composed of terms subsumed by the term GO:0008150).
+The benchmarks have been built selecting random pairs of terms specified in the Biological Process aspect of the GO (all pairs of terms are composed of terms subsumed by the term GO:0008150).
 In addition, all terms which appear in the test are at least used to annotate a gene defined in dump_orgHsegGO.tsv.
-Indeed some library cannot compute the similarity of terms which are not used to annotate at least one gene (This is due to the computation of Resnik's Information Content).
+Indeed, some libraries cannot compute the similarity of terms which are not used to annotate at least one gene (This is due to the computation of Resnik's Information Content).

 The samples used for the tests can be downloaded at http://www.semantic-measures-library.org/sml/downloads/evaluations/sm-tools-evaluation/resources/data/go/benchmarks/
 They are expected to be decompressed and located in `resources/data/go/benchmarks` directory.

 We selected Lin Information Content based  (IC-based) measure to evaluate the performance of the tools.
-Lin is a commonly used measures to compare two concepts/terms defined in an ontology.
+Lin is a commonly used measure to compare two concepts/terms defined in an ontology.
 It requires the Most Informative Common Ancestor of the compared terms and (by default) Resnik IC to be computed.
-This two treatments are the most time consuming of all IC-based measures (e.g. Resnik, Lin, SimRel) and IC-based measures are the most commonly used measures.
+These two treatments are the most time consuming of all IC-based measures (e.g. Resnik, Lin, SimRel) and IC-based measures are the most commonly used measures.

 The script which is used to perform the test can be found at `/scripts/go/run.sh`.
 This script is used to launch the tests considering the tools have been installed and the dataset downloaded.